mramundo/turtle-erc20-deployer/README.md

 ### `npm run serve`

 Serve the production build created in `build` folder.\
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

+The page will not reload if you make edits as you are serving a static pre builded folder.\
 Your app is ready to be tested in production mode!

 ### `npm run build-and-serve`

+Shortand for the `build` and `serve` commands.\
-Builds and serve the app for production using the `build` folder.
+Builds and serve the app for production using the `build` folder.\
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

+The page will not reload if you make edits as you are serving a static pre builded folder.\
+Your app is ready to be tested in production mode!

 ### `npm run eject`